 As a stage hypnotist, I only get to sleep in my own bed less than half of the year.
 To some of you, that may sound bizarre and inconceivable.
-Think about it for a moment, I literally sleep in hotel rooms or Cruise Ship cabins and RVs half of the year and more.
-I love my own bed and bedroom but also love to travel.
-Being on the road performing Hypnosis Shows however is extremely tiring and can be exhausting and taxing.
+Think about it for a moment, I literally sleep in hotel rooms or cruise ship cabins and RVs half of the year and more.
+I love my own bed but also love to travel and perform shows for my wonderful clients.
+Being on the road performing Hypnosis Shows, however, is tiring and can be exhausting.
 Some nights my sleep is on an aircraft overnight or at an airport; even in a rental car at times or on the side of the road at a truck stop.
-As I wrote in another hypnosis article, “This lifestyle requires you to be constantly traveling, promoting, improving and marketing your show.”
+As I wrote in another hypnosis article, “This lifestyle requires you to be constantly traveling, promoting, improving, and marketing your show.”

-I have learnt I need to carry the essentials which include:
+I have learned I need to carry the essentials which include:

 - Bed Bug Spray

 - Flip Flops